 One of the main advantages of the Kyuubi server compared to other interactive Spark clients is that it supports cluster deploy mode.
-It is highly recommended to run Spark in k8s in cluster mode.
+It means that the Spark driver runs in an independent Pod which is isolated to Kyuubi server's pod.
+It is highly recommended to run Spark on K8s in cluster mode.